Why Marketing Should Be Opinionated About Website Infrastructure

 Custom Server

-A custom server is a good option for a business with the IT and development resources required to maintain their servers at all times.
+A custom server is a good option for a business with the IT and development resources required to maintain its servers at all times.
 This is often a choice for large-scale businesses running an incredibly custom website.

 Self-hosting your website means that you have absolute control over your website’s infrastructure–down to the hardware–but it also means that you are alone in maintaining it.
 Of the three, this is the most expensive option and generally is the best choice in the fewest cases.

-Setting the Benchmark For Your Website.
+Setting the Benchmark For Your Website

 Whether you choose to go with an SaaS, hosting service provider, or a custom server, here are some questions you’ll need to ask of your website, your digital marketing strategy, and your own resources.